-The Appeals Committee of the Board of Trustees will review your appeal at one of its quarterly meetings.
-Their reviews take into account all comments, documents, records, and other information submitted by you, without regard to whether such information was submitted or considered in the initial benefit determination by the Fund Office.
-However, neither you nor your representative may make an appearance before the Appeals Committee.
+The Board of Trustees will review your appeal at one of its Board meetings.
+The review of a denied claim shall take into account all comments, documents, records, and other information submitted by you relating to the claim, without regard to whether such information was submitted or considered in the initial benefit determination by the Fund Office.
+However, neither you nor your representative may make an appearance before the Board.